$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

 \subsection{Asynchronous Distributed Rotation Initialization}

-The nonlinearities in the pose graph problem come from rotations.
-When rotations are properly initialized, the pose graph optimization problem approaches a linear least sqaure problem and is easily solved.
-The rotation initialization technique has been proved effective in avoiding local minima of the pose graph optimization \cite{carlone2015initialization}.
-The target of rotation initialization is find the solution or a approximate solution for the rotation part of problem (\ref{eq:PGO}), which is also known as the rotation averaging problem \cite{hartley2013rotation}:
+Nonlinearities in the pose graph problem primarily arise from rotations.
+With proper rotation initialization, the problem closely resembles a linear least squares issue, simplifying its solution.
+This technique of rotation initialization is known to effectively avoid local minima in pose graph optimization \cite{carlone2015initialization}.
+The goal of this initialization is to find an exact or approximate solution for the rotational component of Problem (\ref{eq:PGO}), a task akin to solving the rotation averaging problem \cite{hartley2013rotation}:

-An efficient and powerful algorithm for solving this problem is Chordal relaxation \cite{martinec2007robust}.
-In this algorithm, we first solve the problem by relaxing the $\mathbf{SO}(3)$ constrain of (\ref{eq:rot_init}):
+Chordal relaxation \cite{martinec2007robust} is an effective algorithm for solving the rotation initialization problem.
+It starts by relaxing the $\mathbf{SO}(3)$ constraint in (\ref{eq:rot_init}):